Sport continues battle against discrimination a year after George Floyd’s death

 “It is not only players but all of us that should be role models in the fight against discrimination.
 Famous or not, we all have the responsibility to act and positively influence our environment.”

-The launch comes a year to the day since the murder in the USA of George Floyd which sparked global anti-discrimination protests and demands for change across all different areas of life.
+The launch comes a year to the day since the murder of George Floyd in the United States, which sparked global anti-discrimination protests and demands for change across all different areas of life.

+Later on Tuesday, the Premier League, Football Association, English Football League and anti-discrimination campaigners Kick It Out all posted a statement calling for stronger legislation following a meeting aimed to clamp down on racist abuse on social media.

+“The football authorities met with UK parliamentarians, Thierry Henry and Lucy Bronze today to discuss online abuse in football,” the joint statement read.

+“We are calling on the social media companies to bring to an end the vile discriminatory abuse players and many others have to endure on their platforms.

+“We support a strong Online Safety Bill to protect users from online hate and discrimination.”

-UK Athletics marked the anniversary by reaffirming “its commitment to zero tolerance of racism and all forms of discrimination”.
+Earlier, UK Athletics had marked the anniversary by reaffirming “its commitment to zero tolerance of racism and all forms of discrimination”.

 UKA established a Let’s Talk about Race programme, RACEquality Network and Diversity Action Plan to address the issue.